UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Experiments

-To further demonstrate the generalization ability of our model on unseen enzymes, we applied it to identify potential HIV-1 enzyme substrates and predict their cleavage sites.
-In Fig.~\ref{fig:HIV-1}, the red residues correspond to high-probability cleavage sites.
-We present the model’s prediction on an unseen HIV-1 enzyme (MER0019850) acting on a substrate (P62157).
-This demonstrates that our {\method} can make accurate predictions even for new, previously unseen enzymes.
-The predicted cleavage sites on this unseen enzyme show a similar pattern to those observed in other HIV-1 enzymes~\cite{DAUBE1991892,https://doi.org/10.1002/prot.340100102}, further supporting the generalizability of our model for enzyme-substrate interaction tasks.
-Additionally, our model demonstrates the ability to analyze cleavage sites for any substrate protein interacting with HIV-1 enzymes.
-For example, as a random test case, our model successfully predicts the cleavage sites of a substrate protein (Uniprot: P00698).
-This result highlights the model’s capability to explore potential interactions between HIV-1 enzymes and various substrate proteins, providing valuable insights for therapeutic intervention and the development of inhibitors targeting HIV-1 enzymes.
+To further demonstrate the generalization ability of our model on unseen enzymes, we applied it to identify potential HIV-1 enzyme substrates and predict their cleavage sites as shown in Fig.~\ref{fig:HIV-1}.
+We present the model’s prediction on an unseen HIV-1 enzyme acting on a 147‐residue substrate (P62157) with four experimentally validated HIV-1 cleavage sites.
+As shown in Fig.~\ref{fig:HIV-1}, {\method} can accurately predict the four annotated cleavage sites, achieving 100\% accuracy.
+Additionally, {\method} successfully predicts the cleavage sites of a test case (Uniprot: P00698).
+This demonstrates the ability to analyze cleavage sites for any potential protein of HIV-1 enzymes.
+This result provides valuable insights for therapeutic intervention and the development of inhibitors targeting HIV-1 enzymes.